-This stick-your-head-in-the sand approach isn’t the best way to manage your finances.
+Although tempting, the stick-your-head-in-the sand approach isn’t the best way to manage your finances.
 A much better approach is to itemise your incomings and outgoings so you know how much you have to spend, invest and play with.
-Here are the essential steps to preparing a budget you will stick to.
+Here are the essential steps to preparing a budget you'll stick to.

 Step one: Take a look at your incomings

-Add up what you earn each month in terms of your salary and other income such as investment returns and interest that accrues to you.
+Add up what you earn each fortnight or month in terms of your salary and other income such as investment returns and interest that accrues to you.

 Step two: Track your costs

-The idea is to itemise both your non-discretionary expenses – things you can’t do without like food – and your discretionary costs – things like holidays.
+The idea is to itemise both your 'can't live without' expenses – things like food and your rent or mortgage – and your 'want but don't necessarily need' costs – like holidays.

 The best way to take stock of your expenses costs is to refer to your bank statement.
 As most of us pay for many things with a debit or credit card, it’s easy to see what you have spent on your most common costs.